The Children’s Hour (1961) Film Review C

 DIRECTOR: William Wyler

-BOTTOM LINE: Unfortunately, Wyler was stuck between two periods.
+Unfortunately, Wyler was stuck between two periods.
 1961 was unprepared for an all-out gay film, so he had to be furtive.
-Not having the courage of his convictions, what started as bravery ended in cowardice, and it’s a shame.
-If he had waited until 1970, he could have had a triumph.
+Not having the courage of his convictions, what started as bravery ended as cowardice.
+This time, it’s all text and no subtext!
+If he had waited another decade he might have had a triumph.
 There are moments, from MacLaine in particular, but they are not enough.
+The result is for die-hard Wyler fans only.

 STREAMING: Amazon Prime and Apple TV+